eoyilmaz/stalker/docs/source/tutorial.rst

    On a linux system this should be fairly straight forward, just install `TaskJuggler`_ and stalker will be able to use it.

-   But for other OSes, like OSX and Windows, you should create an environment variable called ``STALKER_PATH`` and then place a file called ``config.py`` inside the folder that this path is pointing at.
+   But for other OSes, like macOS and Windows, you should create an environment variable called ``STALKER_PATH`` and then place a file called ``config.py`` inside the folder that this path is pointing at.
 And then add the following to this ``config.py``::